askmeegs/build-a-platform-with-krm/2-how-krm-works/README.md

 #### 1. **View the continuous deployment pipeline**.

-This YAML file defines a Google Cloud Build pipeline that runs the `kubectl apply -k` command described above, effectively deploying the prod overlay in the `cymbalbank-app-config` repo to the `cymbal-prod` cluster.
+This YAML file defines a Google Cloud Build pipeline that runs the `kubectl apply -k` command described above, effectively deploying the demo overlay in the `cymbalbank-app-config` repo to the `cymbal-prod` cluster.

 ```
 cat cymbalbank-app-config/cloudbuild-cd-prod.yaml